noszczykmichal/book4u/README.md

 Added in vs 1.3

--navbar show & hide on scroll
+- Navbar show & hide on scroll
--custom scrollbar
+- Custom scrollbar

 Added in vs 1.2

-- smoother animations thanks to use of the [React Transition Group](https://reactcommunity.org/react-transition-group/)
+- Smoother animations thanks to the use of the [React Transition Group](https://reactcommunity.org/react-transition-group/).
-- many minor improvements in styling
+- Many minor improvements in styling.

 Added in vs 1.1

-- added new search criteria which allow to narrow down search results further (e.g. search by description of a book, download range and language in which book was written)
+- Added new search criteria that allow narrowing down search results further (e.g., search by book description, download range, and language in which the book was written).
-- list of favorite books is now stored locally and the user can go back to it even if he/she closes a browser
+- The list of favorite books is now stored locally, and the user can go back to it even if he/she closes the browser.
-- improved UI:
+- Improved UI:
-  - some of the search options that have fixed values have been replaced by a drop-down list
+  - Some of the search options that have fixed values have been replaced by a drop-down list.
-  - animated form with search criteria that appears only on user's click
+  - Animated form with search criteria that appears only on the user's click.
-  - button for deleting all entered search criteria
+  - Button for deleting all entered search criteria.
-  - counter for monitoring number of user's favorite books and button for deleting all at once
+  - Counter for monitoring the number of user's favorite books and a button for deleting all at once.
-  - the 'jump to top' button and 'jump to the top after load' functionality
+  - The 'jump to top' button and 'jump to the top after load' functionality.
-- fixed issue with pagination input
+- Fixed issue with pagination input.
-- improved RWD for all devices
+- Improved RWD for all devices.
-- improved styling of the whole app
+- Improved styling of the whole app.
-- and many more smaller improvements
+- And many more smaller improvements.

 ## Screenshots

-You can either choose from books downloaded at the app's start up.
+You can either choose from books downloaded at the app's start up
 ![Example screenshot](./img/screenshot.png)

 or narrow down criteria to find something specific.